 - b.
-For wells with proposed annual pumpage or for ASR projects with a proposed TSV over 200,000,000 gallons (Tier 3), the aquifer test work plan shall also include a monitoring well network plan.
-Pursuant to the Guidelines, a monitoring well network shall be established by installing one or more new observation wells and identifying a sufficient number of existing wells adjacent to the well or well field prior to commencement of the aquifer test in accordance with the District-approved monitoring well network plan.
+For wells with proposed annual pumpage or for ASR projects with a proposed TSV over 40,000,000 gallons (Tier 3), the aquifer test work plan shall also include a monitoring well network plan.
+Pursuant to the Guidelines, a monitoring well network shall be established by installing one or more new scientific monitoring wells and identifying a sufficient number of existing wells adjacent to the well or well field prior to commencement of the aquifer test in accordance with the District-approved monitoring well network plan.
 The final aquifer test work plan and monitoring well network plan must be approved by the District. - c.
-The monitoring well network plan shall contain the following minimum requirements: - i.
-General Information: - a.
-Goal and purpose of project.
+The monitoring well network plan shall contain the following minimum requirements:

+i.
+General Information: